knishioka/query_generator_app/README.md

     ```
     This command sets up pre-commit hooks that will automatically run specified tasks (like linting and tests) before each commit.

+### Configuration Files

+To customize the application for your specific database setup and query constraints, you need to configure the following files in the `config` directory:
+- **databases.yaml** : Contains schema information for the databases and tables you plan to analyze.
+This file is critical for the application to understand how to interact with your database structure.
+- **query_constraints.yaml** : Defines constraints for writing queries, such as limiting the tables or fields that can be queried, to ensure queries are both efficient and secure.

+**Note:**  For security and customization reasons, both `config/databases.yaml` and `config/query_constraints.yaml` are included in the `.gitignore` file and should not be committed to version control.
+Instead, sample files named `config/database.example.yaml` and `config/query_constraints.example.yaml` are provided.
+Copy these example files to create your own `databases.yaml` and `query_constraints.yaml` files, and then customize them according to your environment and requirements.

 ### Environment Variables

 To run the application smoothly and securely, you need to set up certain environment variables using a `.env` file.